 - The service

-Fortunately the internet has made this easier and more open.
+Fortunately, the internet has made this easier and more open.
 Most businesses have a logo, brand and a website.
-This forms the basics of how people get to know them.
-As a voice over business you need to recognise that you need to market yourself.
+This forms the basis of how people get to know them.
+As a voice-over business you need to recognise that you need to market yourself.
 This involves ensuring you get your brand, your business, in front of the right people.
 Marketing though is also about building relationships with customers, not just selling to them.
 The more customers that use you on a regular basis the more money you can earn and the easier it becomes to achieve a good income.